The Web of Fear

 In fact, Sue is full of praise today.

-Sue: This episode is very well-directed.
-I don’t think we’ve seen direction this good since the days of Douglas Camfield.
+Sue: This episode is nicely directed.
+I don’t think we’ve seen direction this good since Douglas Camfield.
 This isn’t Douglas, is it?

 Sue: It’s not that difficult.
-He’s the only one who knows what he’s doing.
+He’s the only director who knows what he’s doing.

-Sue doesn’t say all that much during the last few minutes of this episode – she’s far too engrossed in the action – but when the end credits roll, she’s very pleased indeed.
+She’s far too engrossed in the action to say anything after that, and when the credits roll, she’s very pleased indeed.

 Sue: Well, that was a cracking start.
-They should have cut away just before the explosion went off for that cliffhanger, but that’s forgivable.
+They should have cut away before the explosion went off for that cliffhanger, but that’s forgivable.
 It’s a great start for the new producer.
 Yes, we like Peter.
 We like Peter a lot.
-In fact, if I had to score these episodes individually, I’d probably give that 10/10.
+In fact, if I had to score these episodes individually, I’d probably give that 10 out of 10.

 Episode 2

 And so it begins.
 Another epic run of recons.
-It’ll be another 13 episodes before we reach episode three of The Wheel in Space, but I decide to hide this fact from Sue.
-Although she will find out when she reads this blog entry.
-Er, sorry, love.
-Please don’t hit me.
+It’ll be another 13 episodes before we reach Episode 3 of The Wheel in Space.

-Sue: At least we’ve seen the first episode – it helps when we see something early on.
-At least you get a feel for the characters and the locations.
+Sue: At least we’ve seen the first episode – it helps when I can see something tangible early on.
+At least I can get a feel for the characters and the locations.
 I suppose we should count ourselves lucky.

-Sue: I like the way they explore the ramifications of time travel by visiting Travers again later in his life.
-You don’t see that enough in Doctor Who.
-He usually just buggers off, never to return.
+Sue: I like the way they’re exploring the ramifications of time travel by visiting Travers again later in his life.
+You don’t really see that in Doctor Who.
+The Doctor usually just buggers off.

-Me: Not that he had a choice in this case, of course.
+Me: Not that he had a choice in the matter, of course.

 Me: Well, it certainly scared the crap out of Mike Gatting.

-Sue: It’s very atmospheric and the Yeti are much more frightening in this one, too.
+Sue: It’s very atmospheric, and the Yeti are much more frightening in this one, too.
 The guns help, I think.
 And they have Orbital eyes.
-They look quite impressive when they emerge out of the tunnels.
+They look quite impressive.

-As the web continues to advance along the Circle Line, Sue realises that Patrick Troughton has been completely absent from this episode.
+As the web advances along the Circle Line, Sue suddenly realises that Patrick Troughton has been absent from this episode.

-Sue: I’ve only just realised that he’s been holiday this week.
-This must be a pretty good if I’ve only just noticed that – there can’t be long to go.
+Sue: I’ve just worked out that he’s on holiday this week.
+This must be a pretty good story if I’ve only just noticed that.

 And then Driver Evans appears, singing in Welsh.

-Sue: And now it’s turned into Dad’s Army!
-Oh look – a comedy Welshman!
+Sue: And now it’s turned into Dad’s Army.

 Sue: I’m impressed.
 A classic cliffhanger.
 You can’t really argue with that.